rsommerard/hostview-upload/README.md

 *TODO*

 On the production server we start several upload app instances behind a Nginx proxy for load balancing in-coming traffic.
-All running apps write received files to a shared volume container.
-In addition, the app contains a cron-job container to move received files to the target data store server.
+All running apps write received files to a shared volume container (mounted on the host).
+In addition, the app contains a cron-job container to move received files to the target data server.

-We manage this set of containers with Docker Compose.
-The yml file contains the variable configuration as environment variables.
-Launch the full application with:
+To launch the production instance, do:

     docker-compose -f prod.yml up